 In the end stage of COPD, lung functionality has fallen to 30% or lower, and oxygen therapy will be required.
 Basic activities of daily living become daunting or impossible to perform without exhaustion and breathlessness.
 The health care provider will want to keep a close eye on the senior throughout this stage, altering the treatment plan to help the individual maintain the highest possible quality of life.
 Activities such as tai chi or yoga might be suggested to help the senior remain as active as possible while remaining comfortable.

 One of the most effective ways to help seniors with COPD, and the families who care for them, is by working with a professional home care agency, such as Live Free Home Health Care.
-Providing the expert home care Concord NH seniors need, we are highly skilled and experienced in helping those with COPD by:
+Providing the expert senior care New Hampton, NH seniors need, we are highly skilled and experienced in helping those with COPD by:

 - Planning and preparing nutritious meals according to any dietary restrictions